-Young Artists from our opera and musical casts will perform audience favorites under the stars.
+Young Artists from our opera and musical casts perform audience favorites under the stars.

-Join us for a sneak peek at our 2019 productions of Nixon in China and She Loves Me, beginning with a panel discussion with the directors and including performances from both productions.
+Join us for a sneak peek at our 2020 productions of La Traviata and Into the Woods, beginning with a panel discussion with the directors and including performances from both productions.